makokaz/matsubo/README.md

 2. Deploy by clicking on this button:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 During Deployment, you will be asked to fill in a few [API Keys](#api-keys).
-3. Since Matsubo uses internally a PostgreSQL database to gather all event information, you must add the [Heroku Postgres add-on](https://elements.heroku.com/addons/heroku-postgresql) to your newly created Matsubo application.
-4. The postgres-database must now be initialized.
-    At the main page of your Matsubo application, click on `More -> Run Console` and type `python` in the blank field, then Enter.
-    Copy the following lines into the console that appeared:
-    ```python
-    from cogs.utils.database import *
-    createDatabase(recreate=True)
-    ```
-5. At the main page of your Matsubo application, next to the Dyno formation, click on `Configure Dynos` and turn it on to run Matsubo!
+3. At the main page of your Matsubo application, next to the Dyno formation, click on `Configure Dynos` and turn it on to run Matsubo!

 That's all! 🎉